joebertj/katacoda-scenarios/etcd/README.md

-# Centreon - a better Nagios
+# etcd - Distributed Key/Value Pair Database
-This course is about Centreon.
-It's architecture will be discussed alongside the advantages over Nagios.
+This course is about etcd.
+It is used by Kubernetes as its state database.
+We will install, use and cluster etcd.